 The AI Disruption Score (0-100) measures how significantly AI is likely to reshape your organisation's operating environment over the next 12 to 36 months.
 It is not a measure of AI readiness, maturity, or capability – it measures external disruption pressure.
 A high score means AI is reshaping your competitive landscape rapidly, regardless of how prepared you are to respond.

 The analysis draws on multiple data sources: automated website crawling and technology stack analysis, public data research including financial filings, news coverage, job postings, and competitor intelligence via the Brave Search API.
-Industry benchmarks are derived from a calibrated set of 19 Australian organisations spanning financial services, government, education, healthcare, retail, and professional services.
+Industry benchmarks are derived from a calibrated set of 19 organisations spanning financial services, government, education, healthcare, retail, professional services and technology.
 All data is point-in-time and reflects publicly available information at the date of analysis.

 Peer organisations are identified through industry classification and competitive analysis.
 AI adoption signals are detected from public sources including press releases, job postings (AI/ML roles, data engineering positions), technology partnerships, product announcements, and industry conference presentations.
 Signals are point-in-time and may not reflect internal AI programmes that have not been publicly disclosed.